lorossi/bash-scripts/README.md

 - `binaural` will play a binaural tone with default settings
 - `binaural -h` shows help and default settings
-- `binaural [mode] [frequency]` will play a binaural tone with the specified settings.
+- `binaural [mode] [frequency] [harmonics]` will play a binaural tone with the specified settings.
 Refer to the help for more information on the parameters

 ### Makevideo